dwarvesf/playground/blockchain/DeFi/NFT/Challenges.md

 tags: blockchain, nft
 ---

-# Challenges

 ### Current Problem

-*'The market and its demand are not enough to develop'*
+_'The market and its demand are not enough to develop'_

 Once an NFT can maintain a community with enthusiastic early collectors who have insight on the NFT character, the challenge is how to grow the community, develop that character and distribute it to a wider audience base on omnichanels.

 ### Questions

 **1. What kind of decision can optimize [[DAO]]?**
 If the community needs to vote on every detail of a character, the experience is less exciting, less in effectiveness and leads to a big chance in low ratio of participants.
 Howver, if the decision gets voted by a higher level, the member of BOD might feel like they don't have enough authorization or ownership.